enricomariazotti-alt/enricomariazotti-alt.github.io/Multiple-Sclerosis-journey.md

 ## 💡 Philosophy

-At **The Power of Thinking**, we believe this deeply.
-No matter the illness, no matter the hardship, your thoughts are your greatest weapon.
+I believe this deeply: No matter the illness, no matter the hardship, your thoughts are your greatest weapon.

 ---